marbri-18/HTML-and-CSS-Essentials-Portfolio-Project/README.md

   #### Media
   I used [Balsamiq](https://balsamiq.com/) to produce wireframes for project planning.
 The wireframes have been uploaded to my [HTML and CSS essentials project portfolio repository](https://github.com/marbri-18/HTML-and-CSS-Essentials-Portfolio-Project/blob/main/Tintoon_%20Portfolio%20Project%201.pdf)

   I used codeply to explore many of the CSS layouts before adding them to the project.
+Examples of my Codeply workouts can be found on my [Codeply page](https://www.codeply.com/u/marbri_18)

-  <p>I used Affinity designer to create the digital illustrations of cartoon characters for all images used in the Tintoon website.</p>
-  <p>All illustrations are of cartoon characters originally appearing in Warner Brothers, Looney tunes or Hanna Barbera productions.</p>
+  I used Affinity designer to create the digital illustrations of cartoon characters for all images used in the Tintoon website.
+All illustrations are of cartoon characters originally appearing in Warner Brothers, Looney tunes or Hanna Barbera productions.